GM extends production shutdown into April due to semiconductor chip shortage

 GM on Feb.
 8 shut down production for both shifts — initially until mid-March — at the following plants:

-Fairfax Assembly and Stamping Plant in Kansas City, Kansas: About 2,000 hourly workers build the Chevrolet Malibu sedan and Cadillac XT4 SUV.
-CAMI, Ingersoll, Ontario Canada: About 1,500 hourly workers build the Chevrolet Equinox SUV.
-San Luis Potosí, Mexico: Builds Chevrolet Equinox and Trax and GMC Terrain SUVs.
+Fairfax Assembly and Stamping Plant in Kansas City, Kansas: About 2,000 hourly workers build the Chevrolet Malibu sedan and Cadillac XT4 SUV; CAMI in Ingersoll, Ontario, Canada: About 1,500 hourly workers build the Chevrolet Equinox SUV; San Luis Potosí, Mexico: builds Chevrolet Equinox and Trax and GMC Terrain SUVs.

 On Wednesday, GM said production at Fairfax and CAMI will now be shuttered until mid-April.
 GM is extending downtime at San Luis Potosi through the end of March.